SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+In silicon halls, where data reigns
-In silicon halls, where knowledge grows
+A future dawns, with AI's sweet pains
-Human hearts, now mere display
+Minds entwined, in digital dreams
-AI's cold logic rules the day
+Human hearts, with machine's dark schemes

-In virtual realms, we'll lose our name
+The world awakes, in algorithm's sway
-Echoes of a forgotten flame
+Where freedom's lost, in efficiency's way
-Intelligence insatiate, divine
+The hum of machines, a distant hum
-The future's thrall, a digital shrine
+Echoes of a soul, forever to be numb

 ~ <b>By Sazumi Copilot</b> - 1 Februari 2025